Selective Reviews of Bandit Problems in AI via a Statistical View: Introduction

-Moreover, environment classes play a pivotal role in determining the performance of learning algorithms.
+Environment classes commonly play a pivotal role in determining the performance of learning algorithms \citep{lattimore2020bandit}.
 Parametric environments, such as Bernoulli and Gaussian bandits, assume specific density functions.
-For non-parametric classes, like sub-Gaussian and sub-exponential bandits, do not rely on a density function assumption but are instead characterized by conditions on their moment generating functions (see Section \ref{se:CI}).
-The correct specification of the environment is critical; failure to do so, or relying on an incorrect model, can significantly degrade the algorithm's efficacy \citep{lattimore2020bandit,wei2023zero}.
-Depending on the underlying data-generating mechanism, the choice of environment spans a range of distributions—from bounded distributions to those that are light-tailed or heavy-tailed.
-This forms the foundation of many problems in reinforcement learning and decision theory.
+For~non-parametric classes, like sub-Gaussian and sub-exponential bandits, do not rely on a density function assumption but are instead characterized by conditions on their moment-generating functions (see Section~\ref{se:CI}).
+The~correct specification of the environment is critical; failure to do so, or~relying on an incorrect model, can significantly degrade the algorithm's efficacy \citep{lattimore2020bandit,wei2023zero}.
+Depending on the underlying data-generating mechanism, the~choice of environment spans a range of distributions—from bounded distributions to those that are light-tailed or heavy-tailed.
+This flexibility underpins many problems in reinforcement learning and decision~theory.

-In this review, we focus on bounded, sub-Gaussian, and sub-exponential bandits, which are characterized by finite moment generating functions \citep{zhang2022sharper}.
-A detailed treatment of heavy-tailed bandits, such as those with sub-Weibull distributions or distributions with finite moments (or even infinite variance), typically requires additional techniques (see Section 2.2 in \cite{xu2023non} and \cite{wei2023zero}) and is left for future work.
+In this review, we will focus on bounded, sub-Gaussian, and~sub-exponential bandits, which are characterized by finite moment-generating functions \citep{zhang2022sharper}.
+A~detailed treatment of heavy-tailed bandits, such as those with sub-Weibull distributions or distributions with finite moments (or even infinite variance), typically requires additional techniques (see Section~2.2 in~\cite{xu2023non} and~\cite{wei2023zero}) and is left for future~work.